stan-dev/cmdstanpy/docsrc/index.rst

 ===============================================

 .. module:: cmdstanpy
-   :synopsis: A lightweight interface to CmdStan which provides the necessary objects and functions to use Stan for Bayesian inference.
+   :synopsis: A lightweight pure-Python interface to CmdStan which provides access to the Stan compiler and all inference algorithms.

 .. moduleauthor:: Stan Developement Team